Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Disk Instability Based Models of Radial Transport

 In the simulations, on average, $\langle V_r \rangle/\langle V_{\rm rot} \rangle$ decreases in magnitude as $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle$ increases.
 While the different models reflect this general trend, they typically produce higher levels of radial inflow than observed in the simulations.
 With $Q=0.68$ (left-hand panel), for $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle \lesssim 5$, all the models predict significantly higher radial velocities (in magnitude) than generally found in the VELA simulations.
 For $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle > 5$, however, the \citetalias{dekel20} and \citetalias{krumholz10} models agree with the simulations.
 But, there are very few galaxies with such high $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle$ (only about $20 \%$).
 With $Q=1$ (right-hand panel), the different model curves are closer to the simulated points, but still, for $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle \lesssim 5$, where most of the simulated points lie, only the \citetalias{dekel20} model is in good agreement with the simulations.
 However, in the case of $\langle V_{\rm rot} \rangle/\langle \sigma_r \rangle > 5$, all the models with $Q=1$ agree with the simulations.

 As noted earlier, the \citetalias{dekel20} model specifically concerns the migration of thin rings, but the fraction of VELA disks with strong rings is small \citepalias[$\lesssim 30 \%$, see][]{dekel20}.
 The \citetalias{dekel09} and \citetalias{dekel13} models apply to the migration of clumps.
 However, we have verified that the radial mass flux in the VELA disks is dominated by the off-clump material.
 Therefore, the \citetalias{krumholz10} and \citetalias{krumholz18} models, which deal with global gas transport in viscous disks, may be the most relevant for us.
-From Fig.~\ref{fig:compare_th}, we can safely conclude that for most of the VELA disks, irrespective of whether $Q$ is assumed to be $0.68$ or $1$, both these models overpredict the magnitudes of the disk-averaged radial inflow velocities compared to that found in the simulations.
+From Fig.~\ref{fig:compare_th}, we can safely conclude that for most of the VELA disks, irrespective of whether $Q$ is assumed to be $0.68$ or $1$, both these models overpredict the magnitudes of the disk-averaged radial inflow velocities compared to that found in the simulations (see also Appendix~\ref{sec:A3}, which shows that the same is true for the locally averaged inflow at different radii as well).
 We also emphasize that all five models predict radial inflows, whereas occasionally (in about $18 \%$ cases), disk-averaged outflows can be seen in the VELA simulations.